Opener's Rebids

 Rebids for 18-21 points (game-forcing hands)

-- 2-level reverse (their can be follow-up problems after this underbid)
+• 2-level reverse (there can be follow-up problems after this underbid)